Tharuka-Sandaruwan/Torrent-Downloader/README.md

 ### Common Issues

+**"Invalid argument provided"**
+- For magnet links: Make sure it starts with `magnet:?xt=urn:btih:`
+- For torrent files: Ensure the file exists and has `.torrent` extension
+- Put magnet links in quotes
+- Check for copy-paste errors

+**"No .torrent files found"**
+- Place at least one `.torrent` file in the same directory as the script
+- Ensure the file has the correct `.torrent` extension
+- Check file permissions

+**"Error loading torrent file"**
+- The torrent file may be corrupted
+- Try downloading the torrent file again
+- Ensure the file is a valid .torrent file

 **"Invalid magnet link provided"**
 - Make sure the magnet link starts with `magnet:?xt=urn:btih:`
 - Put the entire link in quotes